 However, Mark Witton and Mike Habib, of the University of Portsmouth and Johns Hopkins University, respectively, argue that pterosaurs used a vaulting mechanism to obtain flight.
 Once in air, pterosaurs could reach speeds up to 120 kilometres per hour (75 mph) and travel thousands of kilometres.

-For related articles click onto:
+For related articles click onto the following links:

-Dinosaur: Did Pterosaurs hang upside down?
+DINOSAUR: Did Pterosaurs hang upside down?

 LIVING DINOSAURS - The Coelacanth